 Concierge medicine certainly isn’t without controversy, and it does come with its own share of drawbacks.
 However, its key benefits – stronger patient-provider connections, affordable primary care services, and less red tape for providers – make it an integral part of the next wave of healthcare innovation.

 And it’s becoming increasingly common.
-According to Forbes, about 10% of all U.S. primary care providers are actively engaged in or “exploring” concierge arrangements.
+According to Medical Economics, as many as 10% of all U.S. primary care providers are actively engaged in concierge arrangements or similar models.

 What Is Concierge Medicine?